-Even though COVID-19 has us off campus and social distancing, DU brotherhood and operations can remain alive and well in a virtual environment.
+COVID-19 has proved DU brotherhood and operations can remain alive and well in a virtual environment.

 Virtual Operations and Brotherhood

-If you have specific questions about how your chapter/colony can support its brothers virtually, contact your chapter liaison or email email@example.com.
+If you have specific questions about how your chapter can support its brothers virtually, contact your chapter liaison or email email@example.com.

-DU recommends that chapters/colonies continue to host Executive Board meetings, meetings with advisors and even chapter meetings virtually during this time.
+DU recommends that chapters continue to host Executive Board meetings, meetings with advisors and even chapter meetings virtually during this time.
+This will help you engage students who are remote, practice social distancing, and adhere to guidelines on the number of people who can gather together.
 There are many platforms to choose from, including Zoom, Google Hangouts and others.
 Choose the platform best for you.

 For more information, view Forbes' 12 Tips for Making Your Virtual Meetings More Professional.